vitorgalvao/tiny-scripts/.github/ISSUE_TEMPLATE.md

 If you still open the issue for that problem without further information, it’ll be closed without review.

+A possible solution might be to [specify your public key](https://github.com/vitorgalvao/tiny-scripts/issues/20#issuecomment-316447787).
+If that works for you please do let me know in the issue, together with the `cask-repair` version you’re using.

 If reporting any other issue, delete this template and go ahead.

-Thank you.